-Currently, I work with images I have discovered in second-hand shops or which have been passed on to me by relatives and friends.
-Taking these images and transcribing them onto wire offers up nostalgia by distorting the original subject matter or identity, perhaps allowing the viewer to reminisce.
-Physically, the imagery becomes pixellated and fleeting.
+Currently, I work with imagery I have discovered in junk shops, bins or those passed on by relatives.
+Taking these images and transcribing them onto wire mesh offers up nostalgia by distorting the original subject matter or identity, perhaps allowing the viewer to reminisce.
+Physically, the imagery becomes pixellated, fleeting and emphemeral.

 The subject matter references our inherent need to use material possessions and experiences as a marker for success.
 We generally all have the need to ‘show’ someone by photographing the experience, car, house, etc and never has this been more prevalent than now, with the use of Facebook, Instagram, Snapchat, Twitter and other social media.